 Go to Style> Items

 Add borders around the posts with a decent radius and change the background color as well as add decent padding.
-You can use the box-shadow option to add a 3D vibe on the post blocks.
-Use content padding to narrow down the content area within the image width.
+You can use the box-shadow option to add a 3D vibe to the post blocks.
+Use content padding to narrow down the content area within the image width for the Maple Grid widget.

 Go to Style> Title